jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-07-03-new-real-estate-list-item.markdown

 {% highlight javascript %}

 {
-  "site_id": "MLA", <-- Indicates the country you're publishing in "title": "Property title",
+  "site_id": "MLA", <-- Indicates the country you are publishing in "title": "Property title",
   "category_id": "MLA1474", <-- Indicates the operation and property type
   "price": 50000,